hjc-love-code/PaintBoard/README.md

 # paintBoard

+## Summary

+- Step 1

-This is a project to simulate a app like Windows Paint
+    > This is a project to simulate a app like Windows Paint